United Nations

 The UN's chief administrative officer is the secretary-general, currently Portuguese politician and diplomat António Guterres, who began his first five year-term on 1 January 2017 and was re-elected on 8 June 2021.
 The organization is financed by assessed and voluntary contributions from its member states.

 The UN, its officers, and its agencies have won many Nobel Peace Prizes, though other evaluations of its effectiveness have been mixed.
-Some commentators believe the organization to be an important force for peace and human development, while others have called it ineffective, biased, or corrupt.
+Some commentators believe the organization to be an important force for peace and human development, while others have called it ineffective, biased, and corrupt.
 Provided by Wikipedia

 1